 Keep wires out of sight, and make sure the light is what people notice, rather than your lighting equipment.

 8. Seek Help From a Designer

-Finally, wherever possible, you should seek help from a professional designer, who truly understands how to make the most from different lighting set ups and who is familiar with the most up-to-date lighting technology.
+Finally, wherever possible, you should seek help from a professional designer, who truly understands how to make the most

 "So much has changed in lighting over the last two years, it is a minefield to understand," Lucy Martin says in her Freshome interview.
 "If at all affordable get help.
 It will reap dividends in the future."